aio-libs/aiohttp/docs/web_reference.rst

       :param bytes message: message to send.

-      :param :const:`~aiohttp.WSMsgType` opcode: opcode of the message.
+      :param ~aiohttp.WSMsgType opcode: opcode of the message.

       :param int compress: sets specific level of compression for single message,